Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Horses

 Nellis High Desert Stables is located at Nellis Air Force Base.
 The boarding fees range from $100 to $165, depending on rank, with a $165 initial stall deposit.
 You provide your own feeding and cleaning.
 The horse must have a negative Coggins within six months, a health certificate, shots and worming.
-You should contact Nellis Outdoor Recreation at 702-652-2514 as soon as possible to reserve a stall.
+You need to contact Nellis Outdoor Recreation at 702-652-2514 as soon as possible to reserve a stall.
 Upon your arrival you must first check-in with the base veterinarian before you will be able to board your horse.